StuartRiffle/YellowLISP/README.md

 I started this project thinking that LISP-type languages were a kind of ivory tower of ideological purity.
 But "special forms" seems like a nice way to say "dirty hacks", and plenty of them are required.
 I feel like I'm missing something.

-LISP beginners (like me) are annoyed by all of the parentheses and the anachronistic identifiers.
+LISP beginners (like me) are also annoyed by all of the parentheses and the anachronistic identifiers.
 Experts think that those concerns are silly, and indicate a weak spirit.
 But non-trivial LISP is unreadable, even once you learn to sight-read "cddadr" (which I have not).
 I think this is a real liability, and limits its use for quick-and-dirty scripting.

 ## Status

 YellowLISP is very much a work in progress, and is **not** production-ready, or good.
-I appreciate you reading this far!
+So I appreciate you reading this far!